- Home

 - Contact

-Arson is a serious and extremely destructive crime, and the legal consequences associated with a conviction for this offense can be harsh.
+Arson is a serious and extremely destructive crime, and the legal consequences associated with a conviction for this offense can be harsh, as this is a felony offense.
+As such, you can face hefty fines, restitution, years spent in prison, and a permanent criminal record.
+Under California law, prosecutors in Northern California can pursue different levels of arson charges, depending on the circumstances of the alleged crime, such as bodily injury, property damage, and intent.
 If you have been arrested on arson charges, understanding the potential penalties you may be vulnerable to is essential in protecting yourself and your future.
 Work with an experienced Red Bluff criminal lawyer for more information and legal representation today.

 Arson is generally defined as the deliberate act of setting fire to a property, structure, or land.
 The intent behind the act is important, as accidentally starting a fire is not considered arson.
-The perpetrator must act with willful and malicious intent.
+As such, the prosecution must prove that the perpetrator acted with willful and malicious intent.

-In addition to prison time, individuals convicted of arson in California can incur other consequences like significant fines, restitution, probation, and more.
+In addition to prison time, individuals convicted of arson in California can face other long-term penalties that can impact nearly every area of their lives, including their personal relations and finances.

 © 2026 Cohen Criminal Law.
 All rights reserved.
 Attorney advertising.